se7enxweb/exponential/doc/features/4.1/clustering.rst

     DBBackend=mysql
     [...]

-Since there is a new handler system in eZ Publish 4.1, you have to update your configuration file ``file.ini.append.php``.
+Since there is a new handler system in Exponential 4.1, you have to update your configuration file ``file.ini.append.php``.

 All you have to do is this apply the following configuration